 - Will the community have access to the building after hours and on weekends?

-- Why is the school removed in two of the plans, when the Department of Education says they have no plans to move the school?
+- Why was the school removed in two of the plans, when the Department of Education says they have no plans to move the school?

 - Why are these plans being developed before we know what is going to be built on the DHHS housing estate land?

-Pressure from the State Government might explain the circumstance residents are finding so confusing.
+Pressure from the State Government might explain the lack of detail and clarity in the initial plans

 Any pressure may also be related to prospective development on the housing estate, and a desire by the State Government to locate all community facilities on the parkland, rather than in amongst the new housing as suggested by Planning Panels Victoria.